"You can only improve quality if you go into depth with testing".

 I started creating baggage in 2006 by working as a test consultant at LogicaCMG.
 Before Logica, I worked for UPC, Philips and the NS, among others, for two years.
 After that, I worked as a test coordinator for AH and Tele2 via Immune IT.
 In 2011, after 5 years of work experience, it was time for me to stand on my own two feet.
 As a freelancer I started working for KPN and Ziggo.
 After a year sabbatical in Australia, I came in contact with PTWEE through a mutual colleague in 2014.

 Through PTWEE - a sister company of Testersuite - I did some assignments at Heijmans and PWN.
-Based on that, PTWEE asked me to work at Action in December 2016.
+Based on that, PTWEE asked me to join Action in December 2016.
 They were looking for a test coordinator there.
-A nice challenge within a large SAP landscape with 4 releases per year.
+A great challenge within a large SAP landscape with 4 releases per year.

 I coordinate the SAP releases.
 This makes me the spider in the web between the functional administrators, functional consultants, ABAP people, key users, etc. This means that I draw up and monitor various scripts, including regression tests, for example.
 But also monitoring of defects, test scripts and requirements.

-"Without Testersuite you are at the mercy of Word, Excel and e-mail.
+"Without Testersuite , you're at the mercy of Word, Excel and e-mail.
 That's back to the stone age"

-In addition to the SAP releases, I was involved as Test Manager in implementations of a Supply Chain Portal and auto replenishment of the Action DCs.
-Currently, I am Test Manager for the migration to SAP Successfactors.
-At Action, they had already been working with Testersuite for some time when I arrived there.
-With my arrival, we have deepened the quality of the test cases.
-As a result, different phases within the test process are easier to transfer from one resource to another.
-Regression tests have also been expanded.
-We are now thinking about automating certain parts of the testing process.
+In addition to SAP releases, I have been involved as Test Manager in implementations of a Supply Chain Portal and auto replenisment of the Action DCs.
+I am currently Test Manager for the migration to SAP Successfactors.
+At Action, they had been working with Testersuite for a while when I got there.
+With my arrival, we deepened the quality of the test cases.
+As a result, different phases within the testing process are easier to transfer from one resource to another.
+Also, regression testing has been expanded.
+Consideration is now being given to automating certain parts of the testing process.

 Raise awareness of the need for testing and extend the short timeframe for testing.
 Testing is now often the final piece in the IT budget.
 This really has to improve!
 If you want to improve the quality and ease of use of your IT environment, more attention will have to be paid to the testing processes.